On Borel subalgebras of quantum groups: Outlook

 \section{Outlook}

 Our efforts are far from being concluded.
 We wish to point out from our perspective difficult points that need to be resolved in future research: \begin{enumerate} \item Conjecture A should be proven for all $\g$.
-That is, $\alpha_i=\alpha_j$ in the induction step for any $s_iw$.
-As we have proven in Sec. \ref{sec_proofA}, this holds by a combination of three criteria from root system combinatorics to explicit calculations in most cases by uniques, except a few exceptions in $E_6,E_7,E_8$ with high multiplicity.
-These could in principal be treated by hand, by computing the character-shifts in non-multiplicity-zero cases of Criterion 3.
-However, it would be much more satisfying to have a systematic proof. \item Conjecture B should be proven in the open direction, and the graded algebra $\gr(C)$ together with Conjecture A should be used more systematically. \item Similarly, we would expect that the graded algebra $\gr(C)$ gives much information about the structure of the induced module.
+One could attempt to treat the remaining critical cases by hand, by computing explicitly the character shifts in non-multiplicity-zero cases of Criterion 3, but this would be very tedious.
+It would be much more satisfying to have a more systematic proof. \item Conjecture B should be proven in the open direction, and the graded algebra $\gr(C)$ together with Conjecture A should be used more systematically. \item Similarly, we would expect that the graded algebra $\gr(C)$ gives much information about the structure of the induced module.
 In essence, one would want to use the preimage of $\gr(C)^0$ much like the Cartan part for a usual Verma module.
-On should also try to prove standard facts, for example that the tops are irreducible modules. \item The explicit family of triangular right coideal subalgebras in $U_q(\sl_{n+1})$ (conjecturally Borel) in \cite{LV17} consisting of a positive part and several quantum Weyl algebras.
-It seems to be a rather uniform construction, also in higher depth and for arbitrary $\g$, which should be studied.
-All other examples we know (e.g. the last example in $\sl_3$) contain extensions of Weyl algebras by Weyl algebras, and maybe they can be inductively treated.
-Are there completely different cases? \item Beyond triangular Borel algebras, we have observed in small examples (but do not dare to conjecture) that for a possibly non-triangular basic right coideal subalgebras, there always seems to be a larger triangular right coideal subalgebras, which is still basic.
-This would imply all Borel algebras are triangular.
-If not, than a counter-example would be extremely interesting.
-Up to now, the only access we have is to use the generator theorem in \cite{Vocke16} for arbitrary coideal subalgebras and then combine possible generators by hand. \end{enumerate} Moreover, the following question are from our perspective interesting with respect to applications: \begin{enumerate} \item We would find it very interesting to classify Borel subalgebras for small quantum groups when $q$ is a root of unity. \item For any Borel subalgebra $B$, do the induced modules produce a good analog of the tensor category $\mathcal{O}_B$? \item The fact that we use coideal subalgebra means that the category of representations of $C$ is a module category over $\Rep(U_q(\g))$.
-What additional structure is the implication of this fact?
-One might expect some weak link between the category $\mathcal{O}_B$ and usual category $\mathcal{O}$, maybe an invertible bimodule category as in \cite{LP17}? \item The induced modules appear for $\sl_2$ in \cite{Schm96,Tesch01} in the context of non-compact quantum group.
+One should also try to prove standard facts, for example, that the tops are irreducible modules. \item In \cite{LV17} Section 5 we study all triangular basic coideal subalgebras that are maximal among the triangular coideal subalgebras --- conjecturally they are Borel.
+We find extensions of quantum Weyl algebras by quantum Weyl algebras in a way controlled by families of Weyl group elements, and the first stage we can construct uniformly for $A_n$.
+Are there completely different types of examples? \item Beyond triangular Borel subalgebras, we have observed in small examples (but do not dare to conjecture) that for a possibly non-triangular basic right coideal subalgebras, there always seems to be a larger triangular right coideal subalgebras, which is still basic.
+This would imply all Borel subalgebras are triangular.
+If not, then a counter-example would be extremely interesting.
+Up to now, the only access we have is to use the generator theorem in \cite{Vocke16} for arbitrary coideal subalgebras and then combine possible generators by hand. \item The case of $q$ a root of unity is more difficult and very interesting.
+For example, the restriction in Example \ref{exm_restriction} is irreducible for $q^2=-1$, hence $B_{\lambda,\lambda'}$ is not basic, similarly for the projective simple module for other $q$ of finite order.
+It is interesting that these are precisely the negligible modules in the sense of semisimplification, so one might attempt to consider $B_{\lambda,\lambda'}$ still to be basic in such a more complicated sense. \end{enumerate} Moreover, the following questions are from our perspective interesting with respect to applications: \begin{enumerate} \item For any Borel subalgebra $B$, do the induced modules produce a good analog of the tensor category $\mathcal{O}_B$?
+How does the fact that $B$ is not a Hopf subalgebra, but still a coideal subalgebra, influence such a theory?
+For quantum symmetric pairs, there have been interesting results in \cite{Kolb19}. \item The induced modules appear for $\sl_2$ in \cite{Schm96,Tesch01} in the context of non-compact quantum group.
 For $\g$, are there corresponding families of modules with these additional analytic data? (for example, for $\sl_2$ replacing $\C[K,K^{-1}]$ by functions on the torus).
+On the other hand, is our construction related to the non-standard Borel subalgebras of affine Lie algebras \cite{Fut94, Cox94} via Kazhdan-Lusztig correspondence? \item Our non-standard Borel subalgebras suggest non-standard free field realizations in logarithmic conformal field theory \cite[Rem.
+2.11]{CLR23}. \end{enumerate}